This DIY canopy is so quick and easy to make!

 Then I fed the curtains onto the hoop and pushed it back together.

-To hang it up I used one of my scarves and tied a curtain ring in the middle (found these really cheaply in B and Q).
+To hang the diy canopy up I used one of my scarves and tied a curtain ring in the middle (found these really cheaply in B and Q).
 I also bought a pack of little screw hooks for hanging it from the ceiling in the house.
 You can put hooks up in various places as the canopy is so easy to move around.
-We have one in the living room and two in Iyla’s room.
+We have one in the living room and two in Cherry’s room.
 One is above her bed which she loves.
-Obviously just make sure you have screwed them in securely so it doesn’t fall down!
+Obviously just make sure you have screwed them in securely so it doesn’t fall down.